mglush/mglush/README.md

 # Welcome To My GitHub 👋
 My name's Michael, and I'm a 22-year-old trading and computer enthusiast.
 This Spring, 2023, I will be finishing up my undergrad education at the University of California, Santa Barbara, with Bachelors of Science degrees in Computer Science and Statistics & Data Science.
-I hope you enjoy looking through my current and past projects, my academic achievements, hobbies, as well as anything else I thought could help you in getting to know me!
+I hope you enjoy looking through my current and past projects, academic achievements, hobbies, as well as anything else I thought could help you in getting to know me!

 ## Table of Contents
   1) [Current Projects](https://github.com/mglush/mglush/blob/main/README.md#current-projects)